View All Books in the Exhibition

 Gift of Patricia Fendley Dunston

-From the Inspiration : Letterforms as Illustration section of the exhibition
+From the Inspiration : Letterforms_as_Illustration section of the exhibition

 Anatomy: Descriptive and Applied.
 Part IV, Neurology and Organs of the Senses